manin3/jangwonyoung/README.md

 # jangwonyoung

+# ALL PROGRESS REPORT + UPDATES + HOW TO RUN IS IN THIS README

 ## What are the names and NetIDs of all your team members?
 Who is the captain?
 The captain will have more administrative duties than team members.
 Manikandan Nagarathnam - mnn3,
 Pascal Adhikary - pascala2,